How To Extract Honey Without An Extractor

 Instructions:

 - Cut the comb out of the frame and place it in a bowl or pan.
-If you have a plastic foundation, you will have to scrape the comb off on each side and then place it in the bowl.
+If you have a plastic foundation, you’ll have to scrape the comb off on each side and then place it in the bowl.

 - Crush the comb with the potato masher or wooden spoon until there are no lumps left.
-You will need to crush every cell.
-If you do not have a wooden spoon or potato masher, you can use your hands.
-Just make sure your hands are clean!
+You’ll need to crush every cell.
+If you don’t have a wooden spoon or potato masher, you can use your hands.
+Just ensure your hands are clean!

 - Place the cheesecloth in a mesh kitchen strainer for support and begin to strain the honey.
 The strainer should be over the bucket.
 Remember to cover everything to keep any dust away.